-SSWD entered into a Contract for the Sale and Purchase of Electricity with t Sacramento Municipal Utility District (SMUD) in August 1981.
-SSWD plans to continue to sell all Project power to SMUD through June 2031, when the SMUD Contract expires.
+SSWD entered into a Contract for the Sale and Purchase of Electricity with the Sacramento Municipal Utility District (SMUD) in August 1981.
+At this time, SSWD plans to continue to sell all Project power to SMUD through June 2031, when the SMUD Contract expires.
 SMUD uses the power to meet its electricity needs within its service territory.